How Cultures Form, Cultural Conflicts – Our Human Story2

-I’ve encountered many a time when talking about learning different traditions and their stories the reaction of, “Its none of your business” and, “I don’t need to know what they believe”, each of these reactions are not shared by all members of their respective culture, but such sentiments are fairly common.
+I have encountered many a time when talking about learning different traditions and their stories the reaction of, “Its none of your business” and, “I don’t need to know what they believe”, each of these reactions are not universal, but such sentiments are fairly common.

 To this I feel taken aback and wonder at why people feel that way.
-Understandably minority cultures don’t want to have non-members taking their teachings and making it be marketed and mocked, in the process becoming devalued and cheapened, and eventually the mainstream culture believes that this is the way that that minority culture is.
-Circling back to naïve individuals from outside who wish to follow those teachings based upon the sullied version they’ve seen in the mainstream, who end up perpetuating these falsehoods and essentially are incredibly insulting to that very culture they likely genuinely would like to respect.
+Understandably minority cultures do not want to have non-members taking their teachings and making it be marketed and mocked, in the process the culture becoming devalued, and eventually the mainstream culture believes that this is the way that that minority culture is.
+Circling back to naïve individuals from outside who wish to follow those teachings based upon the sullied version they have seen in the mainstream, who end up perpetuating these falsehoods and essentially are incredibly insulting to that very culture they likely genuinely would like to respect.

 Mystery traditions share similar outcomes, wherein information is intentionally withheld and only revealed to the initiated and often more information comes with entering higher orders within the tradition, if they have them.
 So people from the outside are left to only guess, and often speculate wildly which, with nothing to counter these speculations, often becomes accepted as the truth and sticks to that tradition.
 Being very hard to remove these speculations from being associated with that tradition afterwords.